jgmalcolm/jgmalcolm.github.io/_drafts/clerkships.md

 ---
 title: "Clerkships"
-description: "Make the most of your time on the wards."
+description: "What to pack, what to study, and how to do your best on rotations."
 layout: post
 tags:
 - medicine